Dairy-Free, Full of Flavor, With Lots of Tender Beef!

 This Beef Barley Soup recipe is the ultimate winter comfort food!
 It’s basically a hug in a bowl.
 The soup is loaded with tender chunks of beef, barley, and lots of vegetables, and will warm you up on even the coldest of nights.

 It’s perfect for serving to a large crowd, and can easily be used for weekly meal prep (stock that freezer while you can!).
-This is definitely more of a soup than a beef stew, as it has a good deal of liquid (10 cups!) and doesn’t cook down until it’s super thick.
+This is definitely more of a soup than a beef stew, as it has a good deal of liquid (10 cups!).

 Ingredient Notes

-- Boneless beef chuck roast: You’ll often find this sold at stores as ‘chuck roll’ or ‘stew meat,’ already cut into cubes.
-It’s perfect for soups and stews alike!
+- Boneless beef chuck roast: Often sold at stores as ‘chuck roll‘ or ‘stew meat,’ already cut into cubes.
+It’s perfect for soups and stews!

-- Neutral oil: We prefer neutral oil to olive oil when cooking over a high heat, as things like canola oil, vegetable oil, avocado, or grapeseed oil have higher smoke points and don’t burn as quickly.
+- Neutral oil: I prefer neutral oil to olive oil when cooking over high heat.
+Canola oil, vegetable oil, avocado, or grapeseed oil all have higher smoke points and don’t burn as quickly.

 - Aromatics and vegetables: carrots, onion, celery, and garlic!